Worcestershire Parkway railway station: Services

-The station is served by both Worcester - Oxford/London and all Nottingham - Cardiff trains.
+The station is served by both Worcester - Oxford/London and all Nottingham - Cardiff trains, it is also served by (Monday - Saturday) northbound Plymouth - Edinburgh and southbound Manchester - Bristol trains.
 The aim is for trains to travel to London in 2 hours or less.

 Phase 3 of the station's introduction will schedule additional CrossCountry trains.

 Services at Worcestershire Parkway are operated by CrossCountry and Great Western Railway.
 The current off-peak service at the station in trains per hour (tph) is: